Selling a house

 This means that several estate agents act for you, but only the agent that sells your property is entitled to receive a commission.
 You'll pay a higher fee to go multi-agency - usually between 2% and 3.5%.
 Given that any estate agent worth their salt will list your property on portals like Rightmove, and being advertised several times in the same place can seem a little desperate, it's probably not worth paying the extra for this kind of contract.

 This is the period of time you have to wait between telling your estate agent that you want to terminate the contract and it happening.
 The notice period is often two weeks, but you'll also have to factor in the tie-in period (see below) if it still applies.

-With open-ended agreements the agent can claim commission if you sell to someone who they originally introduced to your property, even if months or years have passed since then.
+With open-ended agreements the agent can claim commission if you sell to someone who they originally introduced to your property, even if months or years have passed sin.

 If this clause is in your contract, don’t sign it.
 It means you’ll still have to pay the agent for finding a buyer even if your situation changes and you have to withdraw from the sale.

 Sole agency is the most common type of estate agent contract.
 This is the same as sole selling (see below) with the exception that, if you find a buyer yourself, you don’t have to pay the estate agent fees.
 The typical estate agent fee for sole agency is 1-2%.

 This means that the estate agent is the only agent with the right to sell your home during the term of the contract.
 The estate agent is entitled to claim a fee (typically 1-2%) even if you find a buyer yourself.
 We don't recommend signing a contract with sole selling rights.

 Choose an agency that allows a few days for the money to transfer before they start charging interest.